 “Were you raised in Ireland?”
 I ask as Fiona closes the bathroom door behind us and glides over to a huge sunken tub.

-She nods as water begins rushing into the tub and then turns to face me.
-"There are no cameras or microphones in here.
+She nods as water begins rushing into the tub, then turns to face me.
+“There are no cameras or microphones in here.
 We can speak freely, but please keep your voice to a whisper.
-Okay?"
+Okay?”

-We can speak freely?
-Can this woman be an ally?
-"Why would we want to speak freely, Fiona?
-You work for my captor, after all."
+Her voice is different.
+Gone is the tentative, submissive tone.
+This woman exudes confidence and poise.
+Can she really be an ally?
+“Why would we want to speak freely, Fiona?
+You work for my captor, after all.”

 Her expression turns fierce, and for a moment I think she might not be an ally at all.
 “Not everyone here chooses to follow Janus.”

-She's still going to need to prove herself.
-"And I'm supposed to trust you?
+Fine, but she needs to prove herself.
+I need to know she can be trusted.
+“And I’m supposed to trust you?
 Just like that?
-This could be a trap."
+This could be a trap.”

 Fiona nods.
-"It could be, but it's not.
-Look into my heart and you will know it is pure."
+“Aye, it could be…but it’s not.
+Look into my heart and you will know it is pure.”